-Parents of elementary students are required to send in the monthly lunch calendar, with their lunch selections and payment, in advance.
+Parents of elementary students are required to order lunch via FACTS and payments are made at the time of the orders.
 Due dates are listed on the menu.
 Orders are taken monthly only.

 Middle School (6th - 8th): Monthly Lunch Calendar OR Cash Menu